 In cast expressions

-Before: After launching Smart Completion (since there's a single option in this case, JetBrains Rider inserts the expected type without displaying a drop-down list):
+Before: After launching Smart Completion (since there's a single option in this case, JetBrains Rider inserts the expected type without displaying a list):

 In object initializers